maximebf/atomik/docs/actions.md

 *app.http_method_param*.
 It can also be disabled by setting false instead of a string.

+## Redirections and 404 errors

+To redirect the user to another page you can use the `Atomik::redirect()` method.
+It takes as argument the url to redirect to.
+By default, this url will first be process using `Atomik::url()`.
+This behaviour can be disabled by passing false as the second argument.
+The response HTTP code can also be specified as the third argument.

+    $this->redirect('home');
+    $this->redirect('home', true, 303); // 303 http code

+Triggering 404 errors is even simpler.
+Just call the `Atomik::trigger404()` method.

+    $this->trigger404();

 ## Includes

 Includes are php files containing common logic that you include in your actions.